casper-network/casper-sidecar/USAGE.md

 If the Sidecar attempts to connect to a node that does not come back online within the maximum number of reconnection attempts, the Sidecar will start a controlled shutdown process.
 It will emit a Sidecar-specific Shutdown event on the [events/sidecar](#the-sidecar-shutdown-event) endpoint, designated for events originating solely from the Sidecar service.
 The other event streams do not get this message because they only emit messages from the node.

 The message structure of the Sidecar shutdown event is the same as the [node shutdown event](#the-node-shutdown-event).
-The sidecar event stream would look like this:
+The Sidecar event stream would look like this:

 ```
 curl -sN http://127.0.0.1:19999/events/sidecar